|South Wales Borderers||4373 & 44521||51st Battalion|

-George was born in about 1895.
-He and best friend Jim Holmes were in Crich Brass Band before the start of the war.
+George was born in 1894.
+He and best friend, cousin Jim Holmes, were in Crich Brass Band before the start of the war.
 They were both in the regimental band of the South Wales Borderers and were demobbed as sergeants.
 When they both in the Training Reserve Jim's regimental number was 4370 and George's 4373.
 Before the war George worked as a blacksmith.
 He married Ruth Towndrow in 1920, became a dairy farmer at Park Head and later moved to School Farm, Crich.
 He later took over the village blacksmith business.

 Derbyshire Courier, 8 February 1919

 Corporal George Haslam, of Town End, Crich, came home on leave last week from Germany, where he has been with the Colgne army of occupation.